openstack/nova/doc/source/admin/remote-console-access.rst

 #.
 The browser or client connects to the proxy.

 #.
-The proxy talks to :program:`nova-consoleauth` to authorize the token for
+The proxy authorizes the token for the user, and maps the token to the
-   the user, and maps the token to the *private* host and port of the VNC server for an instance.
+   *private* host and port of the VNC server for an instance.

    The compute host specifies the address that the proxy should use to connect through the :oslo.config:option:`vnc.server_proxyclient_address` option.
 In